Vinit2244/Distributed-File-System/README.md

 - Assuming that only files can be copied.
 As there can be multiple storage servers with same folder names but it is guranteed to have a unique file path for each file which may not be unique for each subpath or path to each folder so it would not be possible to figure out what the client exactly wants and which folder is to be copied.
 - Assuming if a file is being copied, there won't be already a file with exactly the same relative path, and if there is it's data will be overwritten
 - Assuming all the files ends with .txt (all are text files) and no folder name ends with .txt
+- Got the basic tries code from chatGPT prompt : "Write me a tries code in C to store directory structure such that each node of trie contains name of a file/directory and points to next files in the directory.
+Write code for effective search, insert and delete", and then changed it according to our requirement.